MGH-ai/esp8266_Lora_chat/README.md

 3. **Connect via Wi-Fi Hotspot:**
    - Users can connect to the ESP8266's Wi-Fi network to participate in the chat.
-   - You can change the WiFi hotspot SSID and password in the code.
    - Change the spreading factor and other parameters in the chat app to match each other.

 4. **File Transfer (Optional):**